 Facet joints are on the back or posterior side of your vertebrae and help your body remain flexible.
 The cartilage covers the spinal joints to protect your bones as you move.
 Without cartilage, your bones would rub together resulting in extreme pain.

 Tendons, Muscles, Blood Vessels, and Ligaments

 Your back also has tendons, muscles, blood vessels, and ligaments.
 Tendons join the muscles and bones.
 Muscles are the strands of tissues that help the body move.
 Blood vessels transport blood throughout the body.
 Ligaments are flexible bands of connective tissues.
 They all work together in order for your body to freely move.

 Older people are most susceptible to develop degenerative disc disease.
 It is typically the result of aging, but sometimes, even younger people can experience symptoms.
 Injuries can also cause the degenerative disc disease.

 Degenerative disc disease causes the disc to lose their ability in cushioning movements.
 The protein or the collagen gradually weakens due to loss of water content in your disc.
 Fluids are crucial to maintaining bodily movement.
 When you have the degenerative disc disease, the molecules that attract water in your disc decrease, making the disc become hard and inflexible.

 Ways to Deal with Disc Degeneration

 Do light exercise like walking or swimming as recommended by your doctor

-Will I Need to Undergo Surgery?
+Will I Need Surgery